Ashley Golberding

 What values are most important to you in your work and personal life?

-The values most important to me in my work and personal life are family, meaningful one-on-one connections, happiness, and creativity.
-I love spending time with my three children doing arts and crafts, enjoying music and karaoke, and pursuing my own interests like building websites, blogging, reading, and writing.
+The values most important to me in both my work and personal life are family, meaningful one-on-one connections, happiness, and creativity.
+My family is my foundation, and I’m deeply intentional about being present with my husband and our three children- whether we’re doing arts and crafts, enjoying music and karaoke together, or simply spending quality time at home.